vitale82/GWpriors/README.txt

 Finally, the 'PSD' group contains one group for each of the interferometers used in the analysis, H and L.
-The PSD were generated with the BayesLine algorithm (Littenberg and Cornish, PRD 91, 084034) avalibale in the BayesWave package.
+The PSD were generated with the BayesLine algorithm (Littenberg and Cornish, PRD 91, 084034) availbale in the BayesWave package.

 There are two datasets for each interferometer, 'frequency' and 'power_spectrum' Those will be different for different events, but the same for all priors.